 Use the gap between your result and the retake to identify what went wrong.
 If your score was close to 60, focus your retake preparation on the sections where you lost the most points.
 If your score was well below 60, the Stage 4 curriculum may need more time regardless of section.
 Ask your teacher at your partner institution for an honest assessment after you see your score.

-There is no published cap on the number of times you can retake Stage 4 and the Mid-term Evaluation.
+There is no published cap on the number of times you can retake the Mid-term Evaluation.
 Check kiiptest.org for the current retake scheduling windows and any eligibility conditions that may apply to your situation.

 FAQ